aderibigbeolamide/AIAnalytics/replit.md

   - Removed validation requirements for Circuit and Jamaat in all form schemas
   - Pushed database schema changes to remove these hardcoded fields completely
   - System now uses only flexible custom registration fields without any hardcoded organizational structure assumptions
 - July 18, 2025.
+Successfully completed migration from Replit Agent to Replit environment with Google Analytics integration:
+  - Migrated all required packages and dependencies successfully
+  - Created and configured PostgreSQL database with complete schema migration
+  - Seeded database with default admin user (admin/password123)
+  - Integrated Google Tag Manager (GTM-K2CJKNND) for comprehensive analytics tracking
+  - Added tracking for login events, user registrations, and key user interactions
+  - Created GTM utility functions for event tracking with proper dataLayer implementation
+  - Application running successfully on port 5000 with all core features operational
+  - All authentication and dashboard features confirmed working with analytics tracking
+  - Migration checklist completed successfully with enhanced tracking capabilities
+- July 18, 2025.
 Migration to Replit environment completed with Google Analytics integration:
   - Successfully migrated from Replit Agent to standard Replit environment
   - All required packages installed and configured